gstew5/gstew5.github.io/_posts/2014-07-16-HOWTO:-prettify-code-with-listings.md

 ```
 For common symbols like ->, =>, etc., this makes code easier to read.
 But be careful of overruse (which can obscure).
 A disadvantage is, you can no longer paste code verbatim from the pdf into an editor.

+### mathescape
-## Fourth, mathescape is very handy:
+Fourth, mathescape is very handy:
 ```
 \begin{lstlisting}[mathescape]
 $math$
 \end{lstlisting}
 ```

+### Centering Listings
-## Finally, one hack to horizontally center listings is:
+Finally, one hack to horizontally center listings is:
 ```
 \begin{center}
 \begin{tabular}{c}